AmusinglySimple/Overlay-Translate-Lite/README.md

 ## Additional Notes

 - Captures and translations are stored temporarily in the `Support` folder on your desktop.
-- The LLM model is optional, but improves translation quality.
+- The AI API is optional, but it can improve translation quality based on context.
 - It is strongly recommended to run LibreTranslate locally for full offline functionality.

 ---